...

 Healing Properties

-The fiber of the cotton plant seeds, cotton, is practically pure cellulose, with the tiniest cover of fatty substances and organic acids.
+The cotton plant seeds’ fiber is practically pure cellulose, with the tiniest cover of fatty substances and organic acids.
 Its absorbent and hydrophilous properties render it the best dressing for wounds and bandages.

-We also have to remember that cotton is the cleanest and healthiest textile cloth, especially for underwear clothing.
+We must also remember that cotton is the cleanest and healthiest textile cloth, especially for underwear clothing.
 Besides having absorbent properties, it does not produce allergic reactions, as synthetic fibers frequently do.

 The cotton plant seeds contain 20% oil, rich in polyunsaturated fatty acids, which is recommended for those suffering from excess cholesterol in the blood.
-Hence, cotton plant seed oil is used in the pharmaceutical and food industry as well as soap and cosmetic making, due to its emollient properties on the skin.
+Hence, cotton plant seed oil is used in the pharmaceutical and food industries as well as soap and cosmetic making due to its emollient properties on the skin.

 The bark of the root of the cotton plant contains substances with oxytocic properties, similar to the alkaloids of the rye ergot, which stimulate uterine contractions.
-It was formerly administered for difficult labor and to stop uterine hemorrhages since by contracting the uterus, it stops bleeding.
+It was formerly administered for difficult labor and to stop uterine hemorrhages since contracting the uterus stops bleeding.
 It also has emmenagogue properties; that is, it promotes and provokes menstruation.
-At present, it is no longer used for these purposes since we have more powerful and safer alternatives.
+It is no longer used for these purposes since we have more powerful and safer alternatives.

 REFERENCES